highlightjs/highlight.js/README.md

 markup, doesn’t depend on any framework, and has automatic language detection.

+## Upgrading from Version 9

+Version 10 is one of the biggest releases in quite some time.
+If you're upgrading from version 9, there are some breaking changes and things you may want to double check first.

+Please read [VERSION_10_UPGRADE.md](https://github.com/highlightjs/highlight.js/blob/master/VERSION_10_UPGRADE.md) for  high-level summary of breaking changes and any actions you may need to take.
+See [VERSION_10_BREAKING_CHANGES.md](https://github.com/highlightjs/highlight.js/blob/master/VERSION_10_BREAKING_CHANGES.md) for a more detailed list and [CHANGES.md](https://github.com/highlightjs/highlight.js/blob/master/CHANGES.md) to learn what else is new.

 ## Getting Started

 The bare minimum for using highlight.js on a web page is linking to the